keithalewis/math/_ts.md

 A _range breakout_ is a signal defined by a time period $p = [t_0, t_1]$ and
 a return $R$.
 If $(s(t_1) - s(t_0)/s(t_0) > R$ we say a breakout occured at $t_1$.
+We also need a signal to terminate the strategy.
+If we always close out positions at the end of the trading day the strategy is $β_{p,R}^1_C$.